Bella Vista Private School

-Bella Vista Private School is a K–12 private school in Scottsdale, Arizona, United States.
+Bella Vista Private School is a 9–12 private school in Phoenix, Arizona, United States.
 It was founded in 2004, first as a middle school then expanding over time.

 The school has moved locations over the years.
 It moved from Cave Creek, Arizona to rented units next to Cactus Shadows High School.
-It now will be using the closed Desert Arroyo Middle School, also rented from the Cave Creek Unified School District.
+It is now located in the Arcadia area of Phoenix at 3250 N 40th St.